 6.2 Storage Guidelines

-Store cooked quinoa in an airtight container in the fridge for up to 5 days.
-For individual quinoa bowls, layer the ingredients with dressing on the side to keep everything fresh.
-For longer storage, consider freezing quinoa in portioned bags for up to 3 months.
+Store cooked quinoa in a sealed container in the fridge for up to 5 days.
+For pre-made bowls, keep the dressing separate so nothing gets soggy.
+You can freeze quinoa in bags for up to 3 months, too.

 6.3 Reheating Instructions